alexlafroscia/alexlafroscia.com/posts/tech/2025/making-a-custom-obsidian-bases-view/index.md

     }

     async makeEventsFromData() {
-        // The `data` property, which provides our view with access to the data retreived
-        // by the Base, won't exist initially; we want to exit early in that case if (!this.data?.data) {
+        if (!this.data?.data) {
             return [];
         }

-        // `data.data` reflects the actual query results that the Base provides to our view return this.data.data.map((entry) => {
+        return this.data.data.map((entry) => {
-            // The `date` formula that we defined in our Base will be used to define where each note
-            // is rendered in the calendar
             const start = entry.getValue("formula.date");

-            // The object returned here defines how FullCalendar will render the event return {
+            return {
                 id: entry.file.path,
                 title: entry.file.basename,